NAVICULAR BONE ANATOMY

 • Positioned between the talus (posteriorly) and three cuneiform bones (anteriorly)

-• Forms a key part of the medial longitudinal arch of the foot
+• Forms a key part of the medial longitudinal arch of your foot

 Articular Surfaces